cs-ed/edtech-plan-aashton18/README.md

     * Foster Youth - 0.5%
 * Technical Resources
   * All students have been issued a Chromebook, which they may use for all three years of their enrollment.
 Students can bring home and keep their devices over the summer.
 In addition, students are given the option to purchase their Chromebook at the end of their 8th-grade year.
-  * All teachers have been provided a Macbook or HP Laptop.
+  * All teachers have been provided a Macbook.
   * All classrooms have a mounted TV with an Apple TV to screen mirror content.
-  * Both teachers and students have Wi-Fi access through separate PLESD teacher and PLESD student networks.
+  * Both teachers and students have separate Wi-Fi access through secure PLESD teacher and PLESD student networks.
   * California’s Covid-relief funding (2021-22 State Budget)
     * Sizeable allocation for the establishment of computer science education, devices, and learning resources
 * Constraints